czrpb/Mentoring/topics/documentation/rock_paper_scissors-example.md

 ## Motivation

-Rock Paper Scissors is a simple and fun decision-making process.
+Rock Paper Scissors is a fun game and can also be used as a decision-making process.
 Choosing between 2 options is actually not always clear.
 At some point a decision just needs to be made so progress towards the goal does not become stalled.

-Rock Paper Scissors makes the choosing simple, quick and fun!
+**Rock Paper Scissors makes the choosing simple, quick and fun!**

+> NOTE: DRPS is only a method for choosing between previous generate options which are consider roughtly equivalent and the team cant seem to come to a consensus on.

 ## Influences